pojntfx/networked-linux-memsync/docs/main.md

 #### Overview

-Due to a lack of existing, lean and maintained NBD libraries for Go, a custom pure Go NBD library was implemented.
+Due to a lack of existing, lean and maintained NBD libraries for Go, a custom pure Go NBD library was implemented[@pojtinger2023gonbd].
 Most NBD libraries also only provide a server and no the client component, but both are needed for the NBD-based migration approach to work.
 By not having to rely on CGo or a pre-existing NBD library like `nbdkit`, this custom library can also skip a significant amount of the overhead that is typically associated with C interoperability, particularly in the context of concurrency in Go with CGo [@grieger2015cgo].

 #### Server